jeremydaly/data-api-client/README.md

 ### Required Permissions

 In order to use the Data API, your execution environment requires several IAM permissions.
-Below are the minimum permissions required.
+Below are the minimum permissions required. **Please Note:** The `Resource: "*"` permission for `rds-data` is recommended by AWS (see [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrdsdataapi.html#amazonrdsdataapi-resources-for-iam-policies)) because Amazon RDS Data API does not support specifying a resource ARN.
+The credentials specified in Secrets Manager can be used to restrict access to specific databases.

 **YAML:**
 ```yaml